 Students explore ecological principles at population, community and ecosystem levels in this study of the interrelationships of organisms with their biotic and abiotic environments.
 Three lecture hours, one laboratory per week.
-Prerequisites for biology major: BIO 221, 222.
-Prerequisites for environmental studies major: BIO 112, 114, 215.
-Junior standing or consent of instructor.
-Offered fall.
+Prerequisites for biology major: BIO 221,

 BIO 462.
 SENIOR SEMINAR